enso-org/enso/docs/distribution/packaging.md

 #### enso-version

 _String_: Specifies the Enso version that should be used for this project.
 If set to `default`, the default locally installed Enso version will be used.
+The version should not be `default` if the package is to be published.

 #### version